uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 3. Convert the notebook to a regular script.
 To do this, go into the notebook that you want to convert.
 In the upper left corner, click on File > Export Notebook As > Export Notebook to Executable Script .
 This will download the script onto your laptop.
 On my computer, this leaves a blank window on my screen.
 But, if I close that tab on my browser, the tab with the notebook returns.
 I’m now down with the notebook and can terminate the session.

-4. Upload the “executable script” to Rivanna.
+4. Upload the “executable script” to the HPC system.
 In Open onDemand dashboard view, on the black ribbon across the top, click on Files > Home Directory.
 This will open a page that shows the files that you have in your home directory on Rivanna.
 At the top of the page, toward the right, is a button labelled “Upload”.
 Click on that button.
 In the dialog box that appears, click on “Choose File”.
 This will allow you to go to the downloaded file and select it.

 5. Create a Slurm script to run your code.
 The Slurm script list the resources and instructions that are needed to run your “executable script”.
 See the following link:

       [https://www.rc.virginia.edu/userinfo/hpc/slurm/](https://www.rc.virginia.edu/userinfo/hpc/slurm/)

-6. Open a terminal window on Rivanna, and move to the location where your scripts are.
+6. Open a terminal window on the HPC system, and move to the location where your scripts are.
 We recommend using the web-based FastX application (see below).
 Once in a terminal window, type sbatch followed my the name of your Slurm script.

       [https://www.rc.virginia.edu/userinfo/hpc/login/#remote-desktop-access](https://www.rc.virginia.edu/userinfo/hpc/login/#remote-desktop-access)
 - - -